About Wellsprings

 The story we're telling

-The story here is how ideas developed— how they were elaborated, refined, re-read, applied, and re-interpreted across generations.
+The story here is how ideas developed— how they were elaborated, refined, re-read, applied, and re-interpreted across generations, and how they crossed between traditions.
 Where there are genuine differences of reading, we record them, but we don't frame the story as a string of disputes.
-The kabbalistic tradition is a conversation across centuries, and that's the conversation we're trying to surface.
+Each tradition, in all its streams, is a conversation across centuries, and the conversations themselves often echo each other — that is the story we're trying to surface.

 Sources & data

-Source texts come from Sefaria.
-Every passage on this site links back to its source there so you can read it in context.
+Source texts are drawn from open scholarly corpora — Sefaria for the Jewish library (every Jewish passage links back to its source there so you can read it in context), and public-domain and openly-licensed collections for the others, including Perseus for the Greek and Latin classics, OpenITI for the Islamic corpus, SuttaCentral and other canonical collections for the Buddhist texts, and GRETIL and related archives for the Sanskrit sources.
 Where original manuscripts or significant writings are available at the Baal Shem Tov Center library, you'll find a deep-link there too.

 Place locations, life-journey stops, lay-friendly summaries, and the composition dates anchoring works on the map are curated by hand and reviewed before being published.